-(i) Failure to give notice.
+- (i) Failure to give notice.
 The failure of any public officer or employee at any time heretofore or hereafter to give notice of determination or decision required in subsections (b), (c) and (e) of this section, as originally passed or amended, shall not relieve any employer's account of any charge by reason of any benefits paid, unless and until that employer can show to the satisfaction of the director of the division that the said benefits, in whole or in part, would not have been charged or chargeable to his account had such notice been given.
-Any determination hereunder by the director shall be subject to court review.
+Any determination hereunder by the director shall be subject to court review. - (j) With respect to benefit payments made on or after October 22, 2013, an employer's account shall not be relieved of charges related to a benefit payment that was made erroneously from the division if it is determined that: - (1) The erroneous benefit payment was made because the employer, or an agent of the employer, failed to respond in a timely or adequate manner to a request from the division for information related to the claim for benefits; and - (2) The employer, or an agent of the employer, has established a pattern of failing to respond in a timely or adequate manner to [a request] requests from the division for information related to [a claim] claims for benefits.